Dog sled

-A dog sled or dog sleigh is a sled pulled by one or more sled dogs used to travel over ice and through snow.
+A dog sled or dog sleigh is a sled pulled by one or more sled dogs used to travel over ice and through snow, a practice known as mushing.
 Numerous types of sleds are used, depending on their function.
 They can be used for dog sled racing.
 Traditionally in Greenland and the eastern Canadian Arctic the Inuit had the dogs pull in a fan shape in front of the sled, while in other regions, such as Alaska and the western part of Northern Canada the dogs pull side by side in pairs.

 History

-Dog power has been used for hunting and traveling for over a thousand years.
-As far back as the 10th century BCE these dogs have contributed to human culture.
+Dog power has been used by humans for hunting and traveling for over 9,000 years.
+While dog sledding is an ancient tradition, it remains a crucial practice for remote communities that depend on it both culturally and economically, such as Qaanaaq and Ittoqqortoormiit, remote settlements in Greenland.
+With sea ice surrounding these areas for nine months each year, mushing is a skill passed down from a young age.
+Sled dogs continue to play a vital role as hunting and fishing companions, essential to the survival of those living in these harsh environments.